Deep Dive: MercadoLibre ($MELI)

 Cash Flow (The Turbine)

-The Audit: This is why MELI cash flow debates never die.
-GAAP CFO can look spectacular while the economic interpretation depends on float growth and loan growth.
-The solution isn’t cynicism, it’s labeling.
+Stop and Think: This is why MELI cash flow debates never die.
+The GAAP CFO can look spectacular because of “float” (holding customer money), while the economic reality depends on how much cash is being sucked up by growing the loan book.

-Atomic Take: MELI’s cash generation is real, but the sustainable-cash conversation must acknowledge float mechanics and the cash absorbed by credit growth.
+The Audit: The solution isn’t cynicism, it’s labeling.
+MELI’s cash generation is real, but you have to acknowledge the float mechanics and the cash absorbed by credit growth.

 Income Statement (The Reactor)